The DJR/Studio Electronics Disc Computer

 Warranty and Technical Support:

 The unit is fully guaranteed for one year.
-Expert telephone and email support are available through David Kulka of Studio Electronics and Chris Muth of Taloowa Mastering And Vinyl Cutting — both have decades of experience with disc cutting and Neumann lathes.
-We realize that for a major upgrade like this most users will have some start up questions, and we’ll go out of our way to address any technical or operational questions.
+Expert telephone and email support are available through David Kulka of Studio Electronics.
+We realize that for a major upgrade like this most users will have some start up questions — we will go out of our way to address any technical or operational questions.
 All units in service have been extremely reliable, but we keep a new unit on hand in case an emergency exchange is needed.

 In general, installation is not very demanding and can be performed by any engineer with moderate technical experience if the work is performed carefully.
 The manual explains all the steps clearly, and we are available to provide phone support during the procedure.

 Please note: we just build a few of these at a time, and we keep a spare for emergency backup.
 We usually have units available for immediate delivery, but if you are interested in buying one please contact us a month or two in advance to confirm availability, and to help us adjust our production schedule.

 Thanks, and if you have any questions just let us know.